UltraEngine/Documentation/CPP/MeshLayer.md

 Base class: [Object](Object.md)

-The mesh class handles vegetation and rocks on a terrain.
+The mesh layer class handles vegetation and rocks on a terrain.

 | Property | Type | Description |
 | --- | --- | --- |